ravionline86/k8s-5g-nf-deploy/README.md

 - Horizontal Pod Autoscaler (HPA) for traffic-driven scaling
 - Prometheus metrics scraping and Grafana-ready annotations

 > **Note:** NRF and SCP containers use an nginx stub to simulate NF HTTP/2 SBI endpoints.
 The focus is the Kubernetes architecture, Helm packaging, and CI/CD pipeline — not the NF software itself.
-This mirrors real-world deployment patterns used in Oracle OC-NRF/OC-SCP production rollouts.
+This mirrors real-world deployment patterns used in NRF/SCP production rollouts.

 ---